 Of course, they work!
-Are they magic and cure all knee ailments?
+Are they magical and cure all knee ailments?
 Of course not!
-They are for people who want to invest a few dollars to take every precaution against knee injury.
+They are for people who want to invest a few dollars to take every precaution against a knee injury.

 Why Should I Wear Knee Sleeves?

-They are designed and used to help you protect knees with previous and future injuries.
-They work by keeping a constant compression factor on the knee joint, muscle tissue, tendons and ligaments surrounding it.
+People wear knee sleeves to help protect their knees from previous and future injuries.
+They work by maintaining a constant compression factor on the knee joint and the muscle tissue, tendons, and ligaments surrounding it.

 How To Measure For The Best Fit?

-Correct and accurate measuring is a must to realize the benefits of your purchase.
+To get the most out of your knee sleeves, you must measure them correctly.
 Each manufacturer has its own standards, specifications, and directions for accurate measurement.

-90% of the dissatisfied customers are those who did not take the directions seriously enough to make accurate measurements per the manufacturer.
-For the best and most accurate measurement, use an inexpensive (one dollar) seamstress measuring tape exactly how and where the directions advise.
-The best practice when falling on a division line is to order the smaller size.
+90% of the dissatisfied customers are those who did not take the directions seriously enough to make accurate measurements as per the manufacturer.
+For the best and most accurate measurement, use an inexpensive ($1.00) seamstress measuring tape exactly how and where the directions advise.

 Read the directions!
 However, most cloth knee-sleeves (but not all) can be machine washed BUT not machine dried.
 So wash and air dry.
 If you can’t machine wash them, throw ’em in the sink with a mild detergent and scrub away.

 If your sleeves are neoprene the directions might say do not machine wash.
 I wash mine in the machine anyway with a very light detergent and air dry inside out.
 If the smell gets out of hand do this: 1.
 Boil them for 4-5 minutes, remove from heat, add light detergent and let them soak for a few minutes before rinsing thoroughly.
 You can also soak them in hot water and vinegar.